TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     cpu_type:

-        For KVM VMs, this controls the type of the virtual CPU exposed to the guest.
+        For kvm VMs, this controls the type of the virtual CPU exposed to the guest.
 If the value is 'host' the guest will see the same CPU type and flags as are seen on the host.

         type: string (qemu64|host)
         listable: yes
-        vmtype: KVM
+        vmtype: kvm
         create: yes
         update: yes
         default: qemu64